HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/linux-capabilities.md

 ## CAP\_NET\_RAW

-[**CAP\_NET\_RAW**](https://man7.org/linux/man-pages/man7/capabilities.7.html) allows a process to be able to **create RAW and PACKET socket types** for the available network namespaces.
-This allows arbitrary packet generation and transmission through the exposed network interfaces.
-In many cases this interface will be a virtual Ethernet device which may allow for a malicious or **compromised container** to **spoof** **packets** at various network layers.
-A malicious process or compromised container with this capability may inject into upstream bridge, exploit routing between containers, bypass network access controls, and otherwise tamper with host networking if a firewall is not in place to limit the packet types and contents.
-Finally, this capability allows the process to bind to any address within the available namespaces.
-This capability is often retained by privileged containers to allow ping to function by using RAW sockets to create ICMP requests from a container.
+[**CAP\_NET\_RAW**](https://man7.org/linux/man-pages/man7/capabilities.7.html) capability permits processes to **create RAW and PACKET sockets**, enabling them to generate and send arbitrary network packets.
+This can lead to security risks in containerized environments, such as packet spoofing, traffic injection, and bypassing network access controls.
+Malicious actors could exploit this to interfere with container routing or compromise host network security, especially without adequate firewall protections.
+Additionally, **CAP_NET_RAW** is crucial for privileged containers to support operations like ping via RAW ICMP requests.

 **This means that it's possible to sniff traffic.** You cannot escalate privileges directly with this capability.